icopy-site/awesome/docs/awesome/awesome-information-retrieval.md

   - [Web Track](http://trec.nist.gov/data/webmain.html) - Explore information seeking behaviors common in general web search.
 - [GOV2 Test Collection](http://ir.dcs.gla.ac.uk/test_collections/gov2-summary.htm) - This is one of the largest Web collection of documents obtained from crawl of government websites by Charlie Clarke and Ian Soboroff, using NIST hardware and network, then formatted by Nick Craswel.
 - [NTCIR Test Collection](http://research.nii.ac.jp/ntcir/data/data-en.html) - This is collection of wide variety of dataset ranging from Ad-hoc collection, Chinese IR collection, mobile clickthrough collections to medical collections.
 The focus of this collection is mostly on east asian languages and cross language information retrieval.
-  - [CLIR Test Collections](http://research.nii.ac.jp/ntcir/permission/ntcir-6/perm-en-CLIR.html) - This dataset can be used for cross lingual IR between CJKE (https://github.com/harpribot/awesome-information-retrieval/blob/master/Chinese-Japanese-Korean-English) languages.
+  - [CLIR Test Collections](http://research.nii.ac.jp/ntcir/permission/ntcir-6/perm-en-CLIR.html) - This dataset can be used for cross lingual IR between CJKE (Chinese-Japanese-Korean-English) languages.
 It is suitable for the following tasks:
     - Multilingual CLIR
     - Bilingual CLIR
     - Single Language CLIR
-  - [Cross Language Q&A (https://github.com/harpribot/awesome-information-retrieval/blob/master/CLQA) dataset collection](http://research.nii.ac.jp/ntcir/permission/ntcir-6/perm-en-https://github.com/harpribot/awesome-information-retrieval/blob/master/CLQA.html) - It supports following bi-lingua and mono-lingua:
+  - [Cross Language Q&A (CLQA) dataset collection](http://research.nii.ac.jp/ntcir/permission/ntcir-6/perm-en-CLQA.html) - It supports following bi-lingua and mono-lingua:
     - Bi-lingua
       - Japanese to English.
       - Chinese to English.